 MySQL Enterprise Edition provides plugins that implement authentication using external services:

-MySQL Enterprise Edition includes a keyring plugin that uses Oracle Key Vault for keyring backend storage.
-For more information, see Section 7.5.3, “The MySQL Keyring”.
+MySQL Enterprise Edition includes a keyring plugin that uses Oracle Key Vault as a back end for keyring storage.
+For more information, see Section 7.5.4, “The MySQL Keyring”.

 For other related Enterprise security features, see Section 28.4, “MySQL Enterprise Encryption Overview”.